stijnwop/manualAttach/README.md

 *Note: The connection hoses and power take off still requires to be attached manually for those implements.*
 In order to detach the implement needs to be lowered first!
 Also make sure the power take off and conenction hoses are detached before detaching the implement.

-The mod disables disables attaching and detaching from inside the vehicle (expections are mentioned above).
+The mod disables attaching and detaching from inside the vehicle (expections are mentioned above).
 Like the mod tile already suggests it’s not possible anymore to do the quick switches between implements.. get out that vehicle for real this time!

 ### Attach/Detach power take off
 Hit `Z` in order to attach/detach the power take off.